-Children with SEN needs are front and centre in the classroom: the class teacher is responsible for the day to day planning and delivery of their adjusted provision using a range of strategies to meet children's Special Educational Needs.
-Children with SEN needs work with both the class teacher and TA at different times of the week.
+Children with SEND needs are front and centre in the classroom: the class teacher is responsible for the day-to-day planning and delivery of their adjusted provision using a range of strategies to meet children's Special Educational Needs.
+Children with SEND needs work with both the class teacher and TA at different times of the week.
 Lessons have clear learning objectives, work is differentiated and reasonable adjustments are made.
 Ongoing assessment is used to inform the next stage of learning.

 We support children in a manner that acknowledges their entitlement to share the same learning experiences that their peers enjoy.
-Wherever possible, we do not withdraw children from the classroom situation.
+Wherever possible we do not withdraw children from the classroom situation.
 There are times though when, to maximise learning, we ask the children to work in small groups, or in a one-to-one situation outside the classroom.
-Keep-up not Catch-up sessions happen regularly in classes and year groups to capture any children (regardless of needs or attainment) who have not quite grasped the concept in class that day but who, with a little more input, will feel more secure and ready for the following day's learning.
-Interventions are there to support the learning that is happening in class so that the children can rehearse or apply that knowledge and understanding, and in turn making the classroom more accessible.
-Interventions are about quality not quantity and will be carefully planned for the pupil or group of pupils taking part.
+Keep-up not Catch-up sessions happen regularly in classes and year groups to capture any children (regardless of needs or attainment) who have not quite grasped the concept in class that day but, with a little more input, will feel more secure and ready for the following day's learning.
+Interventions are there to support the learning that is happening in class so that the children can rehearse or apply that knowledge and understanding, an in turn making the classroom more accessible.

-Provision for SEN
+Provision for SEND

 Teaching Assistants work in classes to support children with additional needs and those with EHCPs during lessons.
-Some withdrawal support for specific interventions is also provided, however these interventions are kept to a minimum and carefully tracked for impact and changes are made when necessary.
-The provision is flexible and relevant to the needs of the pupil and aim to promote self-esteem.
+Some withdrawal support for specific interventions is also provided, however these interventions are kept to a minimum and are carefully tracked for impact and changes are made when necessary.
+The provision is flexible and relevant to the needs of the child and promotes self-esteem.
 Withdrawal does not jeopardise the child's right to a broad and balanced curriculum.

-The school has access to a range of external professionals including the following; Educational Psychologist, SALT, Cognition and Learning, Community Paediatrician, Occupational Therapy, EYFS SEN Advice, CAMHS, Young Carers, and counselling support for children with both EAL and SEN.
+The school has access to a range of external professionals including the following; Educational Psychologist, SALT, Cognition and Learning, Community Paediatrician, Occupational Therapy, EYFS SEND Advice, CAMHS, Young Carers, and counselling support for children with both EAL and SEND.